cmaloney/dcos-docs/1.7/overview/design/dcos-api.md

 ---
-layout: page
-post_title: DC/OS API
+post_title: DC/OS API Design
-menu_order: 0
+nav_title: API
 ---

 DC/OS consists of a number of components that each serve a specialized function.
 The Unified DC/OS API brings all of their APIs together under one umbrella.
 It’s the “POSIX” of DC/OS.